apache/shardingsphere/docs/document/content/features/shadow/concept.en.md

 - Note shadow algorithm

 It is suitable for scenarios where the field values involved in executing SQL cannot meet certain matching conditions in the test.

+## Default Shadow Algorithm

+Default shadow algorithm, optional item.
+For the default matching algorithm that is not configured with the shadow algorithm table.

+**Note**: The default shadow algorithm only supports note shadow algorithm.